Frequently Asked Questions

 What’s this thing about your dads voting your site #1?

 It started in January 2011 when Joel’s dad was handing out Colorado Powder Forecast business cards like it was his job.
-So Joel gave him a shout out on the site – "Voted #1 forecast website by my dad”.
-Somehow, this tagline caught on.
-And after much persuasion and campaigning, Joel and Andrew’s dads threw their vote to opensnow.com.
+So Joel gave him a shout out on the site – "Voted #1 forecast website by my dad".
+This tagline caught on.